isomerpages/nlb-biblioasia/_holding-area/The Curious Visit of Qing Ambassadors To Singapore.md

 Pickering could only apologise for the delay of the colonial secretary, John Douglas, due to the steamer having arrived earlier than expected.
 Douglas subsequently came to present his compliments but regretted that a proper reception in the form of a 15-gun salute and a guard of honour had to be prepared.
 This meant that a meeting with William Jervois, governor of the Straits Settlements, was embarrassingly postponed until four in the afternoon.

-Meanwhile, as the party adjourned for tiffin, they were joined by Cai Guoxiang and Cai Guoxi, officials of the Yang Wu, a Qing corvette launched by the Fuzhou Shipyard in 1872.[^7] Accompanying the crew were some Singapore merchants, among them a certain Hoo Ah Kay (Hu Xuanze; 胡璇泽), more popularly known in Singapore as Whampoa (he was born in Whampoa [Huangpu], near Canton [Guangdong], China).
+Meanwhile, as the party adjourned for tiffin, they were joined by Cai Guoxiang and Cai Guoxi, officials of the _Yang Wu_, a Qing corvette launched by the Fuzhou Shipyard in 1872.[^7] Accompanying the crew were some Singapore merchants, among them a certain Hoo Ah Kay (Hu Xuanze; 胡璇泽), more popularly known in Singapore as Whampoa (he was born in Whampoa [Huangpu], near Canton [Guangdong], China).

 ![](/images/Vol%2019%20Issue%204/1%20%20%20Qing%20Ambassadors/img_05.png)
 <div style="background-color: white;">Portrait of Hoo Ah Kay (Whampoa), 1850s.
 The Qing delegation visited his home and gardens, and were impressed by what they saw. <i>Courtesy of National Archives of Singapore. </i></div>